 Situated in the northern Basin and Range province, the Reserve is a crossroads for many habitats, such as pinyon-juniper woodlands, aspen-riparian communities, sagebrush steppe, mountain mahogany woodlands and high elevation meadows.

 From March through October, blossoms and foliage of all colors beckon visitors to stop for a closer look.
-A checklist of 100 common and showy herbaceous (soft-stemmed) wildflowers provides a sample of what can be seen while visiting the parks.
-For those wanting to further their plant knowledge a checklist of 45 common woody plants provides detailed information on the parks trees, shrubs and vines.
+100 common and showy herbaceous (soft-stemmed) wildflowers provides a sample of what can be seen while visiting the parks.
+There are 45 common woody plants; trees, shrubs and vines located in the park.

 Antelope Bitterbrush (Purshia tridentata)